intel/iotg-yocto-bsp-public/README.md

 	- check for required software dependencies (this is only performed for Linux Ubuntu 14.04)
 	- test python, network, gitconfig and git proxy
    b.
 Prepare sources
-	- download Linux kernel v4.1.13 from Intel Linux Kernel from github.
+	- download Linux kernel v4.1.27 from Intel Linux Kernel from github.
 	- apply Intel Linux kernel patches
-	- combolayer downloads Poky Jethro v2.0.1 and other meta layers based on setup/combolayer.conf
+	- combolayer downloads Poky Jethro v2.0.2 and other meta layers based on setup/combolayer.conf
-	- apply patches to Yocto BSP recipes
 	- setup bblayers for bitbake build
 	- setup local.conf for bitbake build
 	- prepare environment for bitbake build